-Single crystal Ni-rich doped LiNi0.59Co0.3Ti0.1Al0.01O2 (NCTA) cathode materials: Effect of annealing temperature on the structural, morphology, and electrochemical performance
+Single-crystal Ni-rich-doped LiNi0.59Co0.3Ti0.1Al0.01O2 (NCTA) cathode materials: effect of annealing temperature on the structure, morphology, and electrochemical performance

 Abstract

-The rapid advancements in lithium-ion batteries (LIBs) demand innovative approaches to enhance cathode performance for high-capacity energy storage.
-This study focuses on Ni-rich doped LiNi0.59Co0.3Ti0.1Al0.01O2 (NCTA) single-crystal cathode materials, synthesized via co-precipitation and subjected to varying annealing temperatures (900°C, 920°C, and 950°C).
-The purpose of this research is to examine how annealing temperature impacts the structural, morphological, and electrochemical properties of these NCTA cathode materials.
-Advanced characterization techniques, including XRD, FESEM, and electrochemical testing, were utilized to evaluate crystallinity, particle distribution, and cycling performance.
-The results revealed that 920°C annealing temperature is an optimal crystallinity, reduced cation mixing, and enhanced electrochemical stability, with capacity retention of 81.90% after 100 cycles.
-This study concludes that precise temperature control during synthesis is critical to improving LIB cathode performance, contributing to more efficient energy storage solutions.
+Rapid advances in lithium-ion batteries (LIBs) demand innovative approaches to enhance cathode performance for high-capacity energy storage.
+We focused on Ni-rich-doped LiNi0.59Co0.3Ti0.1Al0.01O2 (NCTA) single-crystal cathode materials, synthesized via co-precipitation, and subjected to varying annealing temperatures (900 °C, 920 °C, and 950 °C).
+We wished to examine how the annealing temperature impacts the structural, morphological, and electrochemical properties of these NCTA cathode materials.
+Advanced characterization methods (XRD, FESEM, and electrochemical testing) were utilized to evaluate crystallinity, particle distribution, and cycling performance.
+An annealing temperature of 920 °C resulted in optimal crystallinity, reduced cation mixing, and enhanced electrochemical stability, with capacity retention of 81.90% after 100 cycles.
+Our data suggest that precise control of temperature during the synthesis is critical to improving LIB cathode performance, contributing to more efficient solutions for energy storage.